scriptPilot/app-framework/DOCUMENTATION.md

 - `npm run minor` after adding new functionality
 - `npm run major` after breaking backward-capability

-After the build process has finished successful, you find all static files in the new folder `www/build-<version>`
+After the build process has finished successfully, you find all static files in the new folder `www/build-<version>`

 #### Deploy application